ZAmirX/GameOfLife/README.md

 # GameOfLife
 This is a Java implementation of Conway's "Game Of Life" simulation.
+Run from file `GOL.java`.

 # Description
 Conway’s “Game of Life” (GOL) is an Artificial Life simulation.
 GOL is a type of “Cellular Automata” (CA), CAs in general are of interest since they have been shown to be decomposable to a Turing Machine, and as such can perform computation and evaluate logical expressions.
 CAs are naturally parallel which makes them of great interest for study; applications include image processing, medical modelling and oil slick simulations.